CortexIATest/CTX-TM-Forum/README.md

 ## Dependencies
 ### Cortex Version
-This version of the CTX-TM-Forum module was developed in Cortex v6.5.
+This version of the CTX-TM-Forum module was developed for Cortex v6.5.
 Some functionality may not be available in other versions of Cortex.

 ### Files
 The CTX-TM-Forum module requires the following files: